Gibbrelin/workspace/README.md

 Enter the encrypted message and AES key.
 Click the "Decrypt" button.
 The decrypted message will be displayed in the output field.

-Technology Stack
+#Technology Stack

 Frontend:

-HTML
+1. HTML
-CSS
+2. CSS
-JavaScript
+3. JavaScript

 Backend:

-Node.js
+1. Node.js
-Express
+2. Express
-Crypto module for encryption
+3. Crypto module for encryption

-Contributing
+# Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or suggestions.

-Steps to Contribute
+# Steps to Contribute

+Step 1.
 Fork the repository.

+Step 2.
 Create a new branch (git checkout -b feature-branch).

+step 3.
 Make your changes and commit them (git commit -m 'Add new feature').

+step 4.
 Push to the branch (git push origin feature-branch).

+Step 5.
 Open a pull request.